RyanAnsberry/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+A session stores information about the user.
+It can be use to authenticate a users stored cookie.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords so that they can not be unencrypted.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt uses whats called a Key Derivation Function that adds time to our algorithm and slows a hackers ability to get a user's password.

 - [ ] What are the three parts of the JSON Web Token?

+Header, Payload(data), and the Sinature

 ## Minimum Viable Product